65.7%

 Federal Reserve DFA data for 2025 Q4; the top 1 percent held about 12.8 times the wealth share of the bottom half.

 This page is a benchmark layer.
-It should tell readers what the national record can support right now without pretending local mortgage conditions or investor pressure are already fully mapped.
+It states what the national record can support right now without treating local mortgage conditions or investor pressure as fully mapped.

 These are the public datasets behind the housing and wealth benchmarks on this page.
 Future local and case-by-case reporting should grow from this source base.